-GCI’s mandate is to support and produce engaged urban research that is developed in partnership with multiple stakeholders, across disciplines and sectors.
+GCI’s mandate is to support and produce engaged urban research that is developed in partnership with multiple stakeholders across disciplines, sectors, and locales.
 GCI’s research agenda is a collective product, reflective of shared priorities and key directives as identified through ongoing dialogue with our partners.

-Our research agenda is divided up into three key Research Clusters in order to inform conversations, produce debates, and influence public dialogue around the critical question for our future:
+Our research agenda is divided into four key Research Clusters in order to inform conversations, produce debates, and influence public dialogue around the critical question for our future:

 “What can cities and regions do to make themselves into great places?”